Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: The tropical scaling and its relation with the bounds

-The tropical scaling algorithm consists in doing a different scaling for every expected order of magnitude of the eigenvalues.
-It works as follows: for every tropical root $\alpha_{k_i}$, we compute the scaled matrix polynomial $\widetilde{P}$ in~\eqref{eq:scalpoly}, compute a companion linearization of it and apply the QZ algorithm to this linearization.
-We get $nd$ eigenvalues, that we multiply by $\alpha_{k_i}$, which yields candidate eigenvalues of $P$.
+The tropical scaling algorithm, already proposed in~\cite{posta09}, consists in doing a different scaling for every expected order of magnitude of the eigenvalues as follows.
+Let us call \NEW{C{\&}QZ}, the algorithm consisting in computing the eigenvalues (and eigenvectors) of the matrix polynomial $P$ by applying QZ algorithm after a companion linearization $L$ of $P$.
+For every tropical root $\alpha=\alpha_{k_i}$, $i=1,\ldots, q$, we compute the eigenvalues of the scaled matrix polynomial $\widetilde{P}$ in~\eqref{eq:scalpoly} using C{\&}QZ algorithm, and we multiply them by $\alpha_{k_i}$.
+We get $nd$ candidate eigenvalues of $P$.
 Then, we keep among these candidate eigenvalues only the $n(k_i-k_{i-1})$ ones having the closest modulus to $\alpha_{k_i}$, and we say that these candidate eigenvalues are {\em assigned} to $\alpha_{k_i}$.
-The other eigenvalues returned by the QZ algorithm are discarded.
+The other eigenvalues returned by the C{\&}QZ algorithm are discarded.
 Note that we measure the distance between two moduli by the absolute value of the difference of the log of these moduli.
 Finally, the whole spectrum is obtained as the union of the different groups of $n(k_i-k_{i-1})$ candidate eigenvalues assigned to the different tropical roots, for $1\leq i\leq q$.
 If the moduli of the values of some groups interleave, meaning that for $i<j$, a candidate eigenvalue $\lambda$ assigned to a tropical root $\alpha_{k_i}$ is such that $|\lambda|>|\lambda'|$ for some candidate eigenvalue $\lambda'$ assigned to a tropical root $\alpha_{k_j}$, the algorithm returns ``fail'' (the assignment is inconsistent).

-In the following we compare the numerical accuracy of this method with the one of a standard method consisting in applying the QZ algorithm to the same companion linearization but without scaling.
-Recall that the accuracy of the computation of an eigenvalue can be evaluated by the product of its condition number and of its backward error.
-We can compute the condition number and the backward error directly from the matrix polynomial or from its linearization, leading to different measures of the accuracy.
-Here, condition numbers and backward errors are defined with respect to the relative errors and left and right eigenvectors as in~\cite[Theorems 4 and 5]{tiss00}.
-Note that the condition numbers are computed using the result of the computation of the eigenvalues and eigenvectors, so only approximate condition numbers will be obtained.
-Actually, without scaling some of the eigenvalues will be aberrant.